voxel51/fiftyone-teams-app-deploy/docker/README.md

 - Update your `.env` file, adding the variables listed above
 - Update your `compose.override.yaml` with `teams-cas` changes (if necessary)
 - Run `docker compose` commands from the `legacy-auth` directory
+- (If using path-based routing) Configure the path-based route `/cas` to port 3030

 ### Snapshot Archival